What Is Color Blindness and Can It Be Fixed?

 In real life, you’re more likely to encounter someone with partial achromatopsia.
 Partial achromatopsia isn’t seeing a certain color as gray.
 Rather, it’s the inability to tell two colors apart (especially when placed next to each other).

 What do you see in this image?
 Is it a cluster of red and red-orange dots?
 Is it a cluster of green dots?
-Or do you see the number one made of green dots surrounded by red and orange dots?
+Or do you see the number five made of green dots surrounded by red and orange dots?

 This image is called the Ishihara color test, and chances are you’ve seen it before.
 It is one of the most commonly used color blindness tests eye care professionals choose.
 It tests for red-green color deficiencies.
 Invented by Shinobu Ishihara, the test’s namesake, it was first published in the University of Tokyo in 1917.